- Published on

 There are two ways of using a discriminator with Pydantic.
 The most simple way is by providing the name of the property

-kwarg in a Field
+to the discriminator kwarg in a Field constructor.

 Authentication: TypeAlias = SSLAuthentication | PlainAuthentication | GSSAPIAuthentication